m-zakeri/CodART/README.md

 3.	`JavaParser.g4`: The original parser of Java fast grammar.
 This parser is currently used in some refactoring.
 In the future release, this grammar will be replaced with `JavaPaseredLabled.g4`.

 4.	`JavaParserLabeled.g4`: This file contains the same `JavaParsar.g4` grammar.
-The only difference is that the rules with more than one extension are labled with a specific name.
+The only difference is that the rules with more than one extension are labeled with a specific name.
 The ANTLR parser generator thus generates separate visitor and listener methods for each extension.
 This grammar facilitates the development of some refactoring.
 It is the preferred parser in CodART project.

-II. `gen`: The `gen` packages contain all generated source code for the parser, lexer, visitor, and listener for different grammars available in the grammars directory.
-To develop refactorings and code smells, `gen.JavaLabled` package, which contains `JavaParserLabled.g4` generated source code, must be used.
+II. `codart.gen`: The `codart.gen` packages contain all generated source code for the parser, lexer, visitor, and listener for different grammars available in the grammars' directory.
+To develop refactorings and code smells, `codart.gen.JavaLabled` package, which contains `JavaParserLabled.g4` generated source code, must be used.
 The content of this package is generated _automatically_, and therefore it should _not_ be modified _manually_.
 Modules within this gen package are just for importing and using in other modules.

 III. `speedy`: The python implementation for ANTLR is less efficient than Java or C++ implementation.
-The `speedy` module implements a Java parser with a C++ back-end, improving the efficiency and speed of parsing.
+The `speedy` component implements a Java parser with a C++ back-end, improving the efficiency and speed of parsing.
 It uses speedy-antlr implementation with some minor changes.
 The current version of the speedy module use `java9_v2.g4` grammar, which inherently slow as described.
 To switch to C++ back-end, first, the speedy module must be installed on the client system.
 It requires a C++ compiler.
 We _recommended_ to CodART developers using the Python back-end as switching to C++ back-end would be done transparently in the future release.
 The Python back-end saves debugging and developing time.

-IV. `refactorings`: The `refactorings` package is the main package in the CodART project and contains numerous Python modules that form the kernel functionalities of CodART.
+IV. `codart.refactorings`: The `codart.refactorings` package is the main package in the CodART project and contains numerous Python modules that form the kernel functionalities of CodART.
 Each module implements the automation of one refactoring operation according to standard practices.
 The modules may include several classes which _inherit_ from ANTLR listeners.
 Sub-packages in this module contain refactorings, which are in an early step of development or deprecated version of an existing refactoring.
 This package is under active development and testing.
 The module in the root packages can be used for testing purposes.

-V. `refactoring_design_patters`: The refactoring_design_pattern packages contain modules that implement refactoring to a specific design pattern automatically.
+V. `codart.refactoring_design_patters`: The `codart.refactoring_design_pattern` package contain modules that implement refactoring to a specific design pattern automatically.

-VI. `smells`: The smell package implements the automatic detection of software code and design smells relevant to the refactoring operation supported by CodART.
+VI. `codart.smells`: The `codart.smells` package implements the automatic detection of software code and design smells relevant to the refactoring operation supported by CodART.
 Each smell corresponds to one or more refactoring in the refactoring package.

-VII. `metrics`: The metrics packages contain several modules that implement the computation of the most well-known source code metrics.
+VII. `codart.metrics`: The `codart.metrics` packages contain several modules that implement the computation of the most well-known source code metrics.
 These metrics used to detect code smells and measuring the quality of software in terms of quality attributed.

+VIII. `codart.sbse`: The `codart.sbse` packages include scripts that implement the search-based refactoring processes.
+It mainly uses Pymoo multi-objective framework to find the best sequence of refactoring operations to maximize the source code and design quality.

-VIII. `tests`: The test directory contains individual test data and test cases that are used for developing specific refactorings.
+IX. `tests`: The test directory contains individual test data and test cases that are used for developing specific refactorings.
 Typically, each test case is a single Java file that contains one or more Java classes.

-IX. `benchmark_projects`: This directory contains several open-source Java projects formerly used in automated refactoring researches by many researchers.
+X. `benchmark_projects`: This directory contains several open-source Java projects formerly used in automated refactoring researches by many researchers.
 Once the implementation of refactoring is completed, it will be executed and tested on all projects in this benchmark to ensure the generalization of functionality proposed by the implementation.

-X. **Other packages**: The information of other packages will be announced in the future.
+XI. **Other packages**: The information of other packages will be announced in the future.

 ### News

-**Spring 2021:**
+**Summer 2022:** User instructions to install or running CodART were added.

+**Spring 2022:** Version [v0.2.3](https://github.com/m-zakeri/CodART/releases/tag/v0.2.3) was released.
+It works fine on the benchmark projects.

+**Spring 2021:** A milestone in development.
+First set of refactoring operation was released.

-**Fall 2020:** CodART was strated as a research project at [IUST reverse engineering laboratory](http://reverse.iust.ac.ir/).
+**Fall 2020:** CodART was started as a research project at [IUST reverse engineering laboratory](http://reverse.iust.ac.ir/).